abljoel/telco-churn-detection/README.md

 # Telco Customer Churn Prediction

-This project aims to develop a machine learning model that predicts the likelihood of customer churn in the telecommunication industry.
-By analyzing customer behavior and service usage patterns, the model helps identify at-risk customers, enabling proactive retention strategies to reduce churn rates.
+## Overview

+This project focuses on detecting customer churn for a telecom company using machine learning techniques.
+The goal is to help the company identify at-risk customers and implement proactive strategies to retain them.